 Nine Week Research Internship for Undergraduates

 Summer research opportunities are available for 10-12 undergraduate interns through the Joint Institute for the Study of the Atmosphere and Ocean (JISAO).
 Interns are matched with a research project within one of JISAO’s seven research themes and work with a JISAO, NOAA, or University of Washington scientist at either the UW campus or the NOAA Northwest Regional Center in Seattle.
-Students will receive a stipend of $4,500.
+Students will receive a stipend of $600 per week ($5,400 for the summer).
 JISAO also covers the cost of travel to and from Seattle and provides housing on the University of Washington campus.

 The Intern Program in a Nutshell